SyntaxError-JARS/assignments/project-0.md

 -   [ ] Referential integrity (e.g. if a class is removed from the catalog, no students should be registered for it)
 -   [ ] Logging messages and exceptions to a file using a custom logger
 -   [ ] Generation of basic design documents (e.g. relational diagram, class diagram, flows, etc.)
+-   [ ] A basic single html/css/js page for logging in.

 ## Tech Stack